Peder2911/Entrap_Met_Star/README.md

 :warning: Additionally, you need to install [DBgratia](https://github.com/peder2911/DB_gratia), which is the collection of redis-communication functions i am using to make all of these scripts less verbose.

-DB gratia is a working title, and is a secret anagram :ghost:
+EMS is a working title, and is a secret anagram :ghost: